JPDye/Sorting-Visualiser/README.md

 - custom
 - image

+Set COLOUR_MAP to one of these to feed a gradient into the visualiser.

 For custom gradient set COLOUR_1, COLOUR_2 and COLOUR_SPACE variables.
 DIRECTION variable changes direction of interpolation.

 For an image, place an image in the /img/input folder, set USE_IMAGE flag to True and the IMAGE_NAME vairable to name of image.

-### To Do
+## To Do
-- Create CLI or command line argumnets for variables within main.py that control visualisation attributes.
-- Add ColCon and GradientCreator to GitHub.
-Program relies on these tools to create perceptually unfirom gradients.
-- Provide matplotlib gradients, so that users dont have to rely on my modules.
-Virdis is priority for colour blind support.
+- Create CLI.
 - Change QuickSort to iterative QuickSort.
+- Add BogoSort, CocktailSort, TimSort and more...